ml7757/nimajason/content/english/about.md

 {{< donation  title="Fan of my work...?" text="Show your love by supporting my work and the language of Tigrinya." color="#ffffff" background="heart-yellow_d2afzw.png" >}}

 {{< petition text="Help the Tigrinya community get the Tigrinya language on Google Translate" >}}

+{{< divider >}}

+Inspiration for my website is thanks to {{< target link="https://www.hawksworx.com/" text="Phil Hawksworth">}}.
+While I did not use Phil's repository outright, the stylistic approached for my website was strictly influenced by Phil's work.
+The design and structure of this website has been published under a {{< target link="https://creativecommons.org/licenses/by/3.0/" text="Creative Commons Attribution 3.0 licence">}}, but the content created through my poems and articles is my own, and its use is therefore subject to my express prior written consent.